PTsolvers/Galileo23-MC1-GPU/README.md

 Let's familiarise with [Enzyme.jl](https://enzyme.mit.edu/julia/stable/), the Julia package for performing AD.

-> There are many other Julia packages for performing AD, e.g., [Zygote.jl](https://fluxml.ai/Zygote.jl/stable/).
+> :bulb: There are many other Julia packages for performing AD, e.g., [Zygote.jl](https://fluxml.ai/Zygote.jl/stable/).
 In this tutorial, we use Enzyme as it supports some features currently missing in other packages, e.g., differentiating mutating functions and GPU kernels.

 Let's start with a simple example: